gotbordom/LearningDocker/docker-with-ros/README.txt

 # this will clean up the container once it is done doing what it needs to
 docker run -dit --rm <image name>

+# Using the make commands
+make build  # creates a docker image make run    # creates the container make bash   # opens a bash shell in the container

 # Useful commands:

-docker ps                            # Will lost all containers docker container ls                  # Same as above docker exec -ti <ContainerName>  bash # Will create a bash instance to explore the container
+docker ps -a                          # Will list all containers docker exec -ti <ContainerName>  bash # Will create a bash instance to explore the container

 # Warnings / Errors / etc
 1. WARNING: apt get does not have a stable CLI interface.
 Use with caution in scripts.
    - This just means swap out all the apt calls for apt-get calls

+#